ImKKingshuk/Awesome-CustomROM/README.md

 ## My Recommendations / Best ROMs

-Here are some ROMs that I recommend or consider among the best based on various factors such as features, stability, and community support.
+Here are some ROMs that I recommend, these are the best ones.
+Based on various factors such as features, stability, and community support.

 |                             Icon                              |       ROM Name        | Development Status |                   Website                    |                    Github                    |         ROM Download / Sourceforge          |
 | :-----------------------------------------------------------: | :-------------------: | :----------------: | :------------------------------------------: | :------------------------------------------: | :-----------------------------------------: |